kilpkonn/gtm-jetbrains/README.md

 **Core application can be found at: https://github.com/DEVELOPEST/gtm-core**

 # Installation
-**Make sure you have gtm-enhanced installed on your system!**
+**Make sure you have gtm-core installed on your system!**
-### Add alpha channel repository to your plugins
-Open settings -> plugins
-Search for `gtm enhanced`
-Install
+You can install it from Jetbrains plugins repository, just like any other plugin!
+Just search for `gtm-enhanced`, and install.